Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 32. Free outdoor yoga at Armature Works

-Get in a workout in the Courtyard at Armature Works on the 2nd and 4th Tuesday of each month from 9-10am or the 1st and 3rd Sunday of each month from 9:30-10:30am.
-Armature Works’ weekly outdoor yoga classes are free and open to the public, and led by Bella Prana, a local meditation and yoga studio.
-Check the event calendar for upcoming dates and registration details.
+Get in a workout in the Courtyard at Armature Works on the 2nd and 4th Tuesday (9-10am) or Sunday (9:30-10:30am) of each month.
+Armature Works’ weekly outdoor yoga classes are free and open to the public, and led by local and certified instructors.
+Check the event calendar for upcoming dates.

 33. Oaklawn Cemetery Walking Tour